 Email your writing sample and your statement of purpose as Word document attachments to the Program Director at firstname.lastname@example.org.

 |To begin coursework in:||Email your sample & statement to the Director by:|

 |Summer Quarter (July-Sept)||May 1|

 |Fall Quarter (Oct-Dec)||August 1|

 |Winter Quarter (Jan-March)||November 1|

-Upon the Director’s acceptance into the MFA program based on the writing sample and statement of purpose, students must also apply for admission to the university and meet all university admissions requirements.
-For identification purposes, fully online students who are unable to meet in person with admissions or the director prior to initial enrollment must either submit a notarized copy of their driver’s license or GRE scores.
+Along with the Director’s acceptance into the MFA program based on the writing sample and statement of purpose, students must also apply for admission to the university and meet all university admissions requirements.
+The university admissions process may be completed after receiving MFA program acceptance from the Director.

 |Switchboard (636) 949-2000